 A second source of flexibility in SME, again seemingly paradoxically, is its rigid reliance on structural consistency.
 The reason is that structural consistency allows the generation of candidate inferences.
 Remember that a candidate inference is a surmise about the target, motivated by the correspondences between the base and the target.
 To calculate the form of such an inference requires knowing unambiguously what goes with what (provided by satisfying the 1:1 constraint) and that every part of the statements that correspond can be mapped (provided by satisfying the parallel connectivity constraint).
-This reliance on one-to-one mapping in inference is consistent with the performance of human subjects (Markman, in preparation).
-The fact that structural consistency is a domain-general constraint means that SME can (and does) generate candidate inferences in domains not foreseen by its designers.
+This reliance on one-to-one mapping in inference is consistent with the performance of human subjects (Markman, in press).
+The fact that structural consistency is a domain-general constraint means that SME can (and does)

+generate candidate inferences in domains not foreseen by its designers.
 Copycat, on the other hand, must rely on domain-specific techniques to propose new transformation rules.

 A third feature that contributes to flexibility is SME's initially blind local-to-global processing algorithm.
 Because it begins by blindly matching pairs of statements with identical predicates, and allowing connected systems to emerge from these local identities, it does not need to know the goal of an analogy in advance.
-Further, it is capable of working simultaneously on two or three different interpretations for the same pair of analogs.
+Further, it is capable of working simultaneously on two or three different interpretations for the same pair of analogues.

 Is SME sufficiently flexible to fully capture human processing?
 Certainly not yet.
 But the routes towards increasing its flexibility are open, and are consistent with its basic operation.
 One route is to increase its set of re-representation techniques, a current research goal.
-Flexibility, to us, entails the capability of operating across a wide variety of domains.
+Flexibility to us entails the capability of operating across a wide variety of domains.
 This ability has been demonstrated by SME.
 It has been applied to entire domains not foreseen by its designers (as described above), as well as sometimes surprising its designers even in domains they work in.
 Flexibility also entails the ability to produce different interpretations of the same analogy where appropriate.
-Consider again the example in Figure 4, which illustrates a typical cross-mapping.
-As we discussed earlier, human subjects entertain two interpretations, one based on object-matching and one based on relational-role matching.
-SME shows the same pattern, and like people it prefers the interpretation based on like relational roles, so that the robot doing the repairing is placed in correspondence with the person repairing the other robot (see Markman & Gentner, 1993a, for a more detailed description of these simulations).
+Consider again the example in Figure 4, which illustrates a typical crossmapping.
+As discussed earlier, human subjects entertain two interpretations, one based on object-matching and one based on relational-role matching.
+SME shows the same pattern, and like people it prefers the interpretation based on like relational roles, so that the robot doing the repairing is placed in correspondence with the person repairing the other robot (see (Markman and Gentner 1993a) for a more detailed description of these simulations).
 It should be noted that few computational models of analogy are able to handle cross-mappings successfully.
-Many programs, such as ACME (Holyoak & Thagard, 1989), will generate only a single interpretation that is a mixture of the relational similarity match and the object similarity match.
+Many programs, such as ACME (Holyoak and Thagard 1989), will generate only a single interpretation that is a mixture of the relational similarity match and the object similarity match.
 The problem cannot even be posed to Copycat, however, because its operation is entirely domain-specific.
 This, to us, is the ultimate inflexibility.

-4.3 Is analogy a domain-general process?
+4.3.
+Is analogy a domain-general process?

-A consequence of CFH's argument that perception cannot be split from comparison is that one should not be able to make domain-independent theories of analogical processing.
+A consequence of Chalmers et al.'s argument that perception cannot be split from comparison is that one should not be able to make domain-independent theories of analogical processing.
 However, there is ample evidence to the contrary in the literature.
-In the genre of theories that are closest to SME, we find a number of simulations that have made fruitful predictions concerning human phenomena, including
+In the genre of theories that are closest to SME, we find a number of simulations that have made fruitful predictions concerning human phenomena, including ACME (Holyoak and Thagard 1989), IAM (Keane 1990, Keane et al. 1994), SIAM (Goldstone and Medin 1994), REMIND (Lange and Wharton 1993), and LISA (Hummel and Holyoak 1997).

-ACME (Holyoak & Thagard, 1989)

-IAM (Keane, 1990; Keane, Ledgeway, & Duff, 1994)

-SIAM (Goldstone & Medin, 1994)

-REMIND (Lange & Wharton, 1993)